polm/posuto/README.md

 The supplied romaji make no effort to accommodate words of foreign origin, so "スウェーデンヒルズ" is rendered as "Suedenhiruzu" rather than "Sweden Hills".
-It may be possible to improve on this but it's outside the scope of this library; it's better to use a good romanization library.
+It may be possible to improve on this but it's outside the scope of this library; it's better to use a good romanization library, like [cutlet](https://github.com/polm/cutlet).

 Some more issues: